assimp/assimp-docs/source/usage/use_the_lib.rst

 The class will read the files and process its data, handing back the imported data as a pointer to an aiScene to you.
 You can now extract the data you need from the file.
-The importer manages all the resources for itsself.
+The importer manages all the resources for itself.
 If the importer is destroyed, all the data that was created/read by it will be destroyed, too.
 So the easiest way to use the Importer is to create an instance locally, use its results and then simply let it go out of scope.